MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Limitations

 Certain add-ons that need to access the IMDS endpoint aren't supported with IMDS restriction.
 If you have these add-ons installed on your cluster, you won't be able to enable IMDS restriction.
-Conversely, if you have already enabled IMDS restriction, then you won't be able to install these add-ons.
+Conversely, if you have enabled IMDS restriction, then you can't install these add-ons.
 Unsupported addons include:

 - Application gateway ingress controller
 - Azure Monitor for containers (Container Insights)